 Program materials fee (covers all four workshops): $150

 Workshop 2: Facilitating Groups for Children (6-10)

 Workshop 3: Facilitating Groups for Preteens and Teens (11-18)

 Workshop 4: Nuts & Bolts of Starting a Group

-This program is offered in collaboration with Rethink The Conversation's Conversation Masterclass series.
+This program was offered in collaboration with Rethink The Conversation's Conversation Masterclass series.

 Learn more about helping children and teens to cope with suicide loss through our unique Ask The Experts online series.